hazelgrove/diy-hazelnut/README.md

 | Invalid input     | The provided input isn't valid.                                                                                                                        |
 | Unimplemented     | You called upon an operation that you haven't implemented yet.                                                                                         |
 | Theorem violation | Your implementation has a bug that caused it to violate a Hazelnut metatheorem.
 Note: This won't catch every metatheorem violation, only some of them. |

+## Testing your implementation

+We include a test suite to test your implementation.
+Run `make test_impl` at the root of the project directory to run the test suite.

 ## Using the Maybe Monad